joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6259478/2025/04/06/brian-harman-wins-texas-open/

 **Stocks Are Set to Extend Sharp Fall**\
-`Futures on the S&P 500, which allow investors to trade the index before the official start of trading on Monday, added to last week’s sell-off.`\
+`Futures on the S&P 500, which allow investors to trade the index before regular trading begins on Monday, added to last week’s sell-off.`\
 https://nytimes.com/2025/04/06/business/stocks-trump-tariffs.html

 **Dodger Details: Blake Snell's injury, Tommy Edman's adjustment and what else we're seeing**\